 Pageant title spurs student to pursue greater role in supporting homeless

-Aryana Bosh wearing maroon shirt and crown with sash walks between pillars
+Aryana Bosh wearing the Miss Black Texas crown and sash walks between pillars

 September 29, 2022 — DENTON — Aryana Bosh is small but mighty.
 The 5’2” Texas Woman’s occupational therapy doctoral student has big plans, big ideas and a lot to say.